brunolange/artifax/README.md

 print('Cool beans{}'.format(punctuation)) # prints "Cool beans!"
 ```

-Targeted builds might be an efficient way of retrieving certain nodes
+Targeted builds are an efficient way of retrieving certain nodes without
-without the need to evaluate the entire computation graph.
+evaluating the entire computation graph.

+# Solvers

+Depending on the use case, different solvers can be employed to increase performance.
+The `build` function and methods accept an optional `solver` parameter which defaults to
+`linear`.

+## The `linear` solver

+The linear solver topologically sorts the computation graph in order to generate a sequence
+of nodes to be calculated in order such that for any node, all of its dependencies appear
+before in the sequence.

+## The `parallel` solver

+The `parallel` solver consumes the computation graph starting from the nodes that have
+no dependencies and processes them all in parallel.
+When this initial set of nodes is resolved,
+their immediate neighbors make up the new frontier which also gets processed in parallel.
+This procedure continues until there are no more nodes to be calculated.
+At any step, the
+solver spawns one new process for each node at the frontier without exceeding the number of
+available cores minus 1.

+## The `async` solver

+The `async` solver takes the parallelism of the `parallel` solver one step further.
+It is triggered
+each time a node evaluation is completed, looking for new nodes that can be started and evaluating
+them in a new process immediately.

 # Error handling

-If the computation graph represented by the artifacts dictionary is not a DAG,
+If the computation graph represented by the artifacts dictionary is not a DAG
-a `CircularDependencyError` exception is thrown.
+(Direct Acyclic Graph), a `CircularDependencyError` exception is thrown.

 ```python
 import artifax